shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

 );
 ```

-As you can see, registering a server component on the client bundle is different.
-We use the `registerServerComponent` function to register the server component. `registerServerComponent` takes only the component name as an argument.
-We don't need to import the component, so the component will not be bundled into the client bundle.
+As you can see, server components are not registered using the `ReactOnRails.register` function.
+Instead, we use the `registerServerComponent` function to register the server component.
+Also, `registerServerComponent` has different options for the client bundle and the server bundle.
+- For the server bundle, the component itself is passed to the `registerServerComponent` function, so the component is bundled into the server bundle.
+- For the client bundle, we pass the component name as an argument to the `registerServerComponent` function, so the component is not bundled into the client bundle.

+As you can see at [How React Server Components work](how-react-server-components-work.md):
+- Server components are rendered on the client using the rsc payload not the component itself.

+And as you can see at [React Server Components Rendering Flow](react-server-components-rendering-flow.md):
+- In the future, the server bundle will use the rsc payload to render the server component on the server side as well.

 The `rscPayloadGenerationUrlPath` option will be explained in detail later in this document.
 For now, just know that it specifies the base URL path for React Server Component requests.